New engines, rallies and a sprint format: WRC is a must-watch in 2025

-Elite motorsport never stands still.
-World Rally Championship is entering a new era, adapting fast and making changes, here’s everything you need to know about WRC 2024.
+Elite motorsport never stands still and the World Rally Championship is entering a new era as four champions compete for top honours.
+Here's everything you need to know about WRC 2025.

 01